-PVS and BSS installation-only projects, as indicated by HUD, are not considered rehabilitation work and, therefore, are not regulated by HUD's Lead Safe Housing Rule (LSHR) at 24 C.F.R. §35.
-The projects are instead regulated by the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule at 40 C.F.R. § 745.
-Properties built on or after January 1st, 1978, are exempt from compliance under EPA's RRP Rule.
-For properties built before January 1st, 1978, and in accordance HUD-provided guidance on the RRP Rule's applicability:
+Most PVS and BSS installation-only projects, as indicated by HUD, are will not require compliance considered rehabilitation work and, therefore, are not regulated by with HUD's Lead Safe Housing Rule (LSHR) at 24 C.F.R. § Part 35.
+However, they will always require compliance with The projects are instead regulated by the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule at 40 C.F.R. § Part 745.
+Properties built on or after January 1st, 1978, are exempt from compliance under HUD's LSHR and EPA's RRP Rule.
+The table below details the compliance requirements for properties built before January 1st, 1978, and in accordance with HUD-provided guidance on the rule's RRP Rule's applicability: